Institutional Advancement undertakes all fund-raising tasks for the University of Pittsburgh, as

 major contributions to the University.
 These contributions can be made through gifts of life

 insurance, through life income gifts (a gift in which the University receives a portion and the

 donor receives a portion for the remainder of his or her life), or through deferred income gifts

 (which are gifts given by the donor in the present but not received or used by the University until

-staff of the Planned Giving department help individual donors to wisely invest their money in an
+The staff of the Planned Giving department help individual donors to wisely invest their money

-The staff of Corporate and Foundation Relations act as liaisons between individuals at the
+The staff of Corporate and Foundation Relations act as liaisons between the funding needs of

 magnificent stained glass windows.
 A focal point of campus life for students, faculty, staff, and

 alumni, the Chapel provides a place for worship services, concerts, lectures, memorial services,

 The Office of Special Events, also under Institutional Advancement, coordinates all University-wide special programs, bringing professional expertise to the many events held annually at the